Sous le vent: Commercial performance

-"Sous le vent" entered the airplay chart in Quebec on 20 October 2001 and topped it for three weeks.
-It also peaked at number 14 on the Canadian Singles Chart, becoming Garou's and Dion's first French-language song to enter it.
-In France, "Sous le vent" debuted at number one and stayed at the top for three consecutive weeks.
-It was also certified Diamond by the SNEP.
-The song reached number one in Belgium's Wallonia, where it was certified Platinum.
-In Switzerland, it reached number two and was also awarded Platinum status.
-"Sous le vent" reached number six on the European Hot 100 Singles chart and on the airplay chart in Poland.
+"Sous le vent" entered the airplay chart in Quebec on 20 October 2001 and stayed at number one for three weeks.
+It also peaked at number 14 on the Canadian Singles Chart, becoming Garou's and Dion's first French-language song to appear on it.
+In France, "Sous le vent" debuted at number one and remained there for three consecutive weeks.
+It was certified diamond by the SNEP.
+The song also reached number one in Belgium's Wallonia, where it was certified platinum.
+In Switzerland, it reached number two and received platinum certification.
+"Sous le vent" also reached number six on the European Hot 100 Singles chart and on the airplay chart in Poland.

 Music video

 The music video for "Sous le vent" was filmed on 9 August 2001 and directed by Istan Rozumny.
 It was released on 5 September 2001.
 In 2005, it was included on Dion's greatest hits DVD collection, On ne change pas.
-A previous video, showing Dion and Garou in the recording studio, was filmed in 2000.
+An earlier video, showing Dion and Garou in the recording studio, was filmed in 2000.